Efficacy

 P-values by week were not adjusted for multiplicity and are therefore not presented.

-BID=twice a day; LS=least squares; MADRS=Montgomery-Åsberg Depression Rating Scale; mITT=modified intention-to-treat; MMRM=mixed model of repeated measures; SR=sustained-release
+BID=twice a day; LS=least squares; MADRS=Montgomery‑Åsberg Depression Rating Scale; MDD=major depressive disorder; MMRM=mixed model for repeated measures; SR=sustained release.

 Swipe to see next content

-Bar graph with percentage of patients achieving achieving MADRS total score ≤10 in the 6-week ASCEND study.
+Bar graph with percentage of patients achieving protocol-defined remission in the 6-week ASCEND study.

 P-values were not adjusted for multiplicity and are therefore not presented.

-Missing data were imputed by last observation carried forward (LOCF).
+Missing data were imputed by last observation carried forward (LOCF).17

 Swipe to see next content